Priestch/package-hunter/README.md

-# Make you programmer life easier when try to find packages!
+# Make your life easier when try to find packages!